runthered/runthered-php/README.md

 ## Installation
 You can install **runthered-php** via composer or by downloading the source.

-The composer URL is https://packagist.org/packages/runthered/runthered
+The Packagist URL is https://packagist.org/packages/runthered/runthered

 ## Overview